walldmtd/vimix-kanagawa-cursors/README.md

 ![Logo](assets/logo.png)

-This is an x-cursor theme based on [Vimix cursors](https://github.com/vinceliuice/Vimix-cursors), recoloured using the [Kanagawa colourscheme](https://github.com/rebelot/kanagawa.nvim).
+This is an x-cursor, hyprcursor, and Windows cursor theme based on [Vimix cursors](https://github.com/vinceliuice/Vimix-cursors), recoloured using the [Kanagawa colourscheme](https://github.com/rebelot/kanagawa.nvim).

 ## Installation